Deze website maakt gebruik van Cookies.

 The two-month notice period starts from the first day of the following month, unless stated otherwise in your contract.

-In the event that NUCLEO finds a new candidate for your studio before the end of the notice period, you will no longer have to pay the rent for the notice period.
+In the event that NUCLEO finds a new candidate for your studio before the end of the notice period, you will no longer have to pay the usage cost for the notice period.

 5